JetBrains/amper/docs/Documentation.md

 }
 ```

 Additionally, source sets are generated for each [alias](#aliases).
-E.g. given the following Module configuration:
+E.g. given the following module configuration:

 ```yaml
 product: